Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: Vertex Operators and Spectrum

 Table \ref{RSpectrumTable} displays the spectrum in the R sector.
 Here we assume that spin $\frac{1}{2}$ particles belonging to states of the form $[\tilde{\phi}_{i -1} \mathcal{f}(\lambda_{k 0},\!\phi_{s 0})]$, $\!\braket{\phi_{i -1} \mathcal{g}(\lambda_{k 0},\!\phi_{s 0})}, \!\braket{\phi_{i-1} \tilde{\mathcal{f}}(\tilde{\lambda}_{k 0},\!\tilde{\phi}_{s 0})}$, and $[\tilde{\phi}_{i -1} \tilde{\mathcal{g}}(\tilde{\lambda}_{k 0},\!\tilde{\phi}_{s 0})]$ are in the fundamental SU(2) representation.
 The reason for this is that with this choice the spectrum contains 3 generations of the fermionic particle content of the Pati-Salam model \cite{Pati:1974}\footnote{This assumes that one does not decompose the product $4 \!\otimes\!
 6$ or $\overline{4} \!\otimes\!
 6$ into irreducible representations $\overline{20} \!\oplus\! \overline{4}$ or $20 \!\oplus\!
 4$, respectively.}.
 It is interesting to note that all helicity states occur twice, reflecting the symmetry between matter fields and their duals.
 Like in the NS sector vertex operators $\mathcal{V}_{kj}^{(0)}, \tilde{\mathcal{V}}_{kj}^{(0)}, \mathcal{V}_{kj}^{(2)}$ and $\tilde{\mathcal{V}}_{kj}^{(2)}$ with no fermions refer to graviton-like excitations that do not have the proper gravitational tree scattering amplitudes (they have vanishing 3-point MHV amplitudes).
 Although again these are exactly the vertex operators for states involving more than one twistor oscillator mode usually with no guarantee to be associated with massless particles, the situation is different from the NS sector because the homogeneous functions in the vertex operators are functions of only the zero modes, with the non-zero mode appearing as a single linear factor, such that the interpretation of these states as massless particles of a particular helicity is less controversial.\\

 Another interesting point in the R sector is that, when looking at table \ref{RSpectrumTable}, one can notice a strong resemblance with part of the conformal supergravity spectrum of the Berkovits-Witten twistor string with N=4 supersymmetry \cite{Berkovits_1:2004, Dolan:2008}.
-The main difference is that our model has an additional SU(2) symmetry, it is also symmetric between matter fields and their duals, related with each other through a Fourier transformation \cite{Berkovits_1:2004}, and because of the gauging of the conformal translations it does not contain the states thought of being responsible for the lack of unitarity in the Berkovits-Witten model of conformal supergravity\cite{Berkovits_1:2004}.\\
+The main difference is that our model has an additional SU(2) symmetry, it is also symmetric between matter fields and their duals, related with each other through a Fourier transformation \cite{Berkovits_1:2004}, and because of the gauging of the conformal translations it does not contain the states thought of being responsible for the lack of unitarity in the Berkovits-Witten model of conformal supergravity\cite{Berkovits_1:2004}.
+When considering scattering amplitudes in the next two sections we will silently disregard vertex operators $\mathcal{V}_{ij}^{(2)}, \tilde{\mathcal{V}}_{ij}^{(2)}, \mathcal{V}_{ij}^{(3)},$ and $\tilde{\mathcal{V}}_{ij}^{(3)}$ assuming that they correspond to the same particles as $\tilde{\mathcal{V}}_{ij}^{(0)}, \mathcal{V}_{ij}^{(0)}, \tilde{\mathcal{V}}_{ij}^{(1)},$ and $\mathcal{V}_{ij}^{(1)}$, respectively.\\